Print, document production and management solutions for Charities and Voluntary Organisations

 A LEADING CHARITY

 This client was formed through a merger, and has become arguably one of the largest charities in its given field, and provides leading edge services to its core market.
-Following the merger, there was a significant over lap of services, and Wyse Solutions were engaged to initially outsource the print unit.
+Following the merger, there was a significant overlap of services, and Wyse Solutions was engaged to initially outsource the print unit.

 Over time it became clear that a holistic strategy was required to ensure a consistent procurement and production process in order to achieve the synergies and savings that were obviously available post merger.
 This covered areas such as high volumes of externally sourced print, and other hard copy activities such as printing, copying, scanning and faxing.

-Wyse were subsequently commissioned to advise the procurement team to create a strategy and build a business case for a new, more cost effective and user friendly approach
+Wyse was subsequently commissioned to advise the procurement team to create a strategy and build a business case for a new, more cost effective and user friendly approach.

-Wyse advised the procurement team on tendering the work to a single supplier, using a Print Management company, which led to eliminating the total number of suppliers to one!
-It also led to savings in excess of 25% on the overall print budget, which is sustainable on an ongoing basis.
-Additionally, it reduced the IT support and administrative and introduced cost control procedures.
+Wyse advised the procurement team on tendering the work to a single supplier, using a Print Management company.
+The resultant sole supplier arrangement contributed to achieved savings in excess of 25% on the overall print budget, savings which are both tangible and sustainable.
+Additionally, the Charity enjoyed reduced levels of IT and administrative support for printing as well as improved governance and cost control.